sks006/cryptoBridger/README.md

 1. Connect your Solana wallet
 2. Deposit collateral (SOL or supported tokens)
-3. Activate your virtual Lamyt Card
+3. Activate your virtual crypto to a flat Card
 4. Start spending and earning rewards

 ### For Developers